You’ll likely read lots of acronyms associated with the International Baccalaureate on this website. Here’s a quick rundown of the most commonly used:

 For the CP and DP, schools must undertake the authorisation process and be accepted as an authorised school, prior to beginning teaching the first cohort.

-Hunter Valley Grammar School is a candidate school for the International Baccalaureate (IB) Diploma Programme and Career-related Programme and pursuing authorisation as an IB World School.
-IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.
+IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high-quality programmes of international education that share a powerful vision.

 Good question!
 The IB is the curriculum framework by which the NSW/Australian Curriculum is delivered to students.